simula/mosaic5g-store/sdk/PROTOCOL.md

   - **type**: Type of the parameter (OPTIONAL).
 This is only needed, if the JSON encoded parameter value should be something else than a string.
 Currently, only one type keyword is supported: `"type":
-    "number"` requests that the input value is converted into integer.
+    "number"` requests that the input value is converted into number.

   - **help**: Descrition of the parameter (OPTIONAL).
 This can be used as a tooltip for the parameter.